-How Long Does It Take to Settle a Bunny or Bunnies in a New Environment?
+How Can I Settle a Bunny (Or Bunnies) In a New Environment?

 Rabbits can be very flighty creatures, so entering a new environment can be very scary for them.
 This can make introductions difficult at times.
 Rabbits are prey animals, so all their instincts are geared toward running away and staying safe from anything that might want to eat them.
 The result is a pet that needs a lot of patience and a quiet introduction to your home.
 Remember that rabbits are not a good pet for young kids, and you must be prepared for a lot of extra introduction work if you have other pets.

 You want your new pet to settle in and make himself at home, and you want him to be totally at ease in this new place.
 What can you do?

 The first step is patience.
 It will take him some time to explore and adjust to the new place.
 Until he's assured himself that there is no danger in the home, he won't be entirely comfortable.
 There are a few things you can do to help with this process.